jeremypaton/potatodo/README.md

 This prototype exists to test the question: "is there a market for a tamagotchi habit tracker app?"

-It was my **first iOS app** and was built in ~2 weeks - from concept to alpha test deployment.
+It was my **first iOS app** and was built in ~2 weeks, from concept to alpha test deployment.

-The goal was to get user feedback asap, so speed of development was prioritized, and the code is scrappy in parts.
+The goal was to get user feedback asap, so speed of development was prioritized, and the code is scrappy in parts i.e. this is *not* production-quality code.

 10 friends tested this app during Alpha.
 I collected feedback via a survey and google analytics.